This blog may contain affiliate links. Read our disclosure policy for more info.

 Hanging out in coastal cities has some major perks, and the freshest seafood is definitely number one on the list!

-Located nearby the ferry terminal, Isla Coco’s Bar & Grill is open Thursday- Sunday 12 – 10 pm and is our favorite spot to get our fill of seafood in Puntarenas.
+Located nearby the ferry terminal, Isla Coco’s Bar & Grill is open Wednesday to Monday from 12 to 10 pm and is our favorite spot to get our fill of seafood in Puntarenas.
 It’s a breezy, casual spot with friendly service, and they get bonus points for having awesome live music on Thursdays and Fridays.

 But let’s talk about the food!
 You’ll find lots of various options here, from multiple types of ceviche to fresh fish, shrimp, clams, and garlic octopus.
 Top of our list is the deep-fried snapper, grilled tuna tacos, and the shrimp ceviche served up with green plantain chips – washed down with an ice-cold beer, of course!

-Portions are very generous here, and we think it’s a pretty good bang for your buck, with most main dishes running between $11-18 USD.
+Portions are very generous here, and we think it’s a pretty good bang for your buck, with most main dishes running between $11 to 18 USD.
 And don’t worry, if there’s a non-seafood eater in your party, there are plenty of other options to keep everyone at the table happy!

 11. Take a trip out to Waterfall El Encanto